Label : Must Visit

-One of the less famous beaches in Maharashtra, the Harihareshwar beach is located in the Raigad district.
+One of the less crowded beaches in Maharashtra, the Harihareshwar beach is located in the Raigad district, around 200km from Mumbai.
 Surrounded by four hills named Harihareshwar, Harshinachal, Bramhadri and Pushpadri, Harihareshwar is often referred to as Dev-Ghar or "house of God".
-It is usually called as Southern Kashi because of its temple dedicated to Lord Shiva.
-A famous beach town, situated 200 km from Mumbai, Harihareshwar is a treat for people looking for spiritual relief or a beach holiday.
+It is usually called as 'Dakshin Kashi' because of its temple dedicated to Lord Shiva.
 The place has a lot of accommodation options according to every budget and liking.

 Harihareshwar has two beaches on either side of Harihareshwar temple, the main attraction of Harihareshwar.
 Maharashtra Tourism Development Corporation has also established a beach resort on the southern-most of the two beaches.
 One of these beaches is a straight stretch of about 2.4 km and lies in front of the temple, while the second L-shaped beach is about 2 km and lies in front of the MTDC Resort.
 Harihareshwar along with the two beaches named as, Shrivardhan and Diveagar Beach, form a widely popular weekend getaway, especially from Pune and Mumbai.
 Harihareshwar is a renowned tourist spot in Konkan and is mainly known for its temple and beaches.
 It is an evergreen place, i.e. it can be visited at any time throughout the year due to favourable weather conditions.
 It is nestled in the lap of the beautiful range of Sahyadri's hills.